steedos/steedos-platform/README.md

 - **Report & Dashboard**: Steedos offers a powerful suite of reporting tools that work together to help you understand and act on your data.

-## Technology Architecture

-Steedos is an native nodejs project, Use mongodb to save metadata and data.

-- [MongoDB](https://www.mongodb.com/try/download/) version >= 4.2.
-MongoDB is a general purpose, document-based, distributed database built for modern application developers.
-- [Node.js](https://nodejs.org/en/download/) version >= 10.15.1 or above (which can be checked by running `node -v`).
-You can use [nvm](https://github.com/nvm-sh/nvm) for managing multiple Node versions on a single machine installed.

 ## Installation

 Steedos is essentially a set of npm packages that can be installed over npm.

 The easiest way to install Steedos is to use the command line tool that helps you create a template project.
 You can run this command anywhere in a new empty repository or within an existing repository, it will create a new directory containing the scaffolded files.